oskarth/zeromember/README.md

 ## TODO

-- serve the various assets from fs for browser usage
+- Prove hook up to actual prover from browser
 - use semaphore
 - hook up to github